-where $D_{\sigma}^{(k)}:=\left(D_{1}^{(k)}\right)^{\sigma_{1}}\circ...\circ\left(D_{n}^{(k)}\right)^{\sigma_{n}}$ and $a$ is any fixed integer in $\{1,...,m\}$.
+where $D_{\sigma}^{(k)}:=\left (D_{1}^{(k)}\right )^{\sigma _{1}}\circ ... \circ \left (D_{n}^{(k)}\right )^{\sigma _{n}}$ and $s$ is any fixed integer in $\{1,...,m\}$.

-Thus, in view of (\ref{eq:simm_m_arb}), the higher order components of an infinitesimal symmetry can be obtained from lower order ones by means of a recurrence formula.
-In this sense one says that the infinitesimal symmetries of $\mathcal{C}^{k}(\pi)$ are \textit{prolongations} of lower order vector fields.
-For instance, when $m>1$ any infinitesimal symmetry $X$ of $\mathcal{C}^{k}(\pi)$ is the prolongation of a vector field on $J^{0}(\pi)$; in such a case, $X$ is usually referred to as a \textit{point infinitesimal symmetry}.
-On the other hand, when $m=1$ an infinitesimal symmetry $X$ of $\mathcal{C}^{k}(\pi)$ is in general the prolongation of a symmetry of $\mathcal{C}^{1}(\pi)$, that is not necessarily the prolongation of a vector field on $J^{0}(\pi)$.
-When $m=1$, $X$ is usually referred to as a \textit{contact infinitesimal symmetry} whenever it is not a point symmetry.
+Thus, in view of t{(\ref{eq:simm_m_arb})}, the higher order components of an infinitesimal symmetry can be obtained from lower order ones by means of a recurrence formula.
+In this sense one says that the infinitesimal symmetries of $\mathcal{C}^{k}(\pi )$ are \textit{prolongations} of lower order vector fields.
+For instance, when $m>1$ any infinitesimal symmetry $X$ of $\mathcal{C}^{k}(\pi )$ is the prolongation of a vector field on $J^{0}(\pi )$; in such a case, $X$ is usually referred to as a \textit{point infinitesimal symmetry}.
+On the other hand, when $m=1$ an infinitesimal symmetry $X$ of $\mathcal{C}^{k}(\pi )$ is in general the prolongation of a symmetry of $\mathcal{C}^{1}(\pi )$, that is not necessarily the prolongation of a vector field on $J^{0}(\pi )$.
+In particular, when $m=1$, $X$ is usually referred to as a \textit{contact infinitesimal symmetry} whenever it is not a point symmetry.

-In practice, computing infinitesimal classical symmetries $X$ of an equation $\mathcal{E}\subset J^{k}(\pi)$ consists in the search of generating functions $\varphi=(\varphi^{j})=(X\,\lrcorner\,\omega^{j})$ such that $X$ is tangent to $\mathcal{E}$.
-This tangency condition leads to a linear system of PDEs for the function $\varphi$, which is usually overdetermined and hence can be algorithmically studied by taking into consideration the full set of compatibility conditions.
-The analysis of this kind of system is in general more feasible if one makes use of a symbolic manipulation package like those written for Maple.
+Thus, the computation of infinitesimal classical symmetries $X$ of an equation $\mathcal{E}\subset J^{k}(\pi )$ reduces to the determination of functions $\varphi =(\varphi ^{j})=(X\,\lrcorner \,\omega _{0}^{j})$ such that $X$ is tangent to $\mathcal{E}$.
+This condition provides typically an overdetermined linear system of PDEs for $\varphi $ that can be analyzed and explicitly solved by considering its integrability conditions.
+The analysis of such a system is generally more feasible if one uses some symbolic manipulation package of the type developed in a computer algebra system like Maple.